thegetty/quire-docs/content/resources/workshop.md

 **Go Deeper**

-1. Back in the `references.yaml` file, create a new entry inclduing the `full` version of the citation, and assign an `id` written in Author Date format (for example: "Evans 1938")
+1. Back in the `references.yaml` file, create a new entry inclduing the `full` version of the citation, and assign an `id` written in "Author Date" format (for example: "Evans 1938")
 2. Navigate to the `essay.md` file and choose a place where you want to insert the pop-up citation
 3. Add the citation using the shortcode: `{% cite 'id' %}`, replacing `id` with the one you just created in the `references.yaml`
 4. Stop and restart your preview